The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 The COVID-19 pandemic showed hotels how vulnerable they are to external factors outside their control.

-It also led customers to expect contactless hotel services to ensure a safe, enjoyable stay, as well as demand conveniences such as free Wi-Fi and fast check-in/check-out.
+It also led customers to expect contactless hotel services to ensure a safe, enjoyable stay, and demand conveniences such as free Wi-Fi and fast check-in/check-out.

 A way of generating resilience and business continuity in hotels is to focus on local marketplaces.
 As a result, staycation bookings rose by 18% between 2020 and 2021.